--Dance sponsorship is available to UCHS clubs and organizations.
+Dance sponsorship is available to UCHS clubs and organizations.
 Permission to sponsor a dance is obtained through the Principal's Office.
 Forms requesting a dance are to be filled out and returned to the Principal.
 UCHS dances are only for students in grades 9-12 (no middle or elementary students can attend).
 The following guidelines are for all dances:

 - 1. The sponsor must attend the dance and remain until all students have left the building. - 2.
-There must be at least two (2) other adult chaperones, and one (I) of those two (2) must be a faculty member. - 3.
+There must be at least two (2) other adult chaperones, and one (1) of those two (2) must be a faculty member. - 3.
 The sponsor is responsible to have a list of students who are on social probation and monitoring student entries if necessary.
 Tickets for dances are sold through the Treasurers' Office and must be purchased in advance. - 4.
 Students must meet the ECA academic standards at the last grade check to attend dances. - 5.
 Students will not be allowed to re-enter if they leave the dance.
-Students leaving early will be required to contact their parent with the dance chaperone/sponsor/admin. - 6.
+Students leaving early will be required to contact a parent with the dance chaperone/sponsor/admin. - 6.
 Disc jockeys, bands, or groups will not be paid in cash.
 Purchase orders must be submitted one week before the dance in order for the check to be available. - 7.
 Students are to remain in the area of the dance. - 8.
-Any student that withdraws from the current school year or is currently suspended or expelled is ineligible to attend any dance.

-9. All post-game dances will be approximately 90 minutes after the game is over.

-10. Students must be in attendance for the entire day of the dance or the school day immediately prior to the dance.
+Any student that withdraws from the current school year or is currently suspended or expelled is ineligible to attend any dance. - 9.
+All post-game dances will be approximately 90 minutes after the game is over. - 10.
+Students must be in attendance for the entire day of the dance or the school day immediately prior to the dance.
+PROM PROCEDURES - 11.
+Prom is for UCHS students in grades 11-12. - 12.
+Students must be passing 70% of classes (Alt Ed students must pass 70% of their course load) on the second semester midterm grading period.
+This means students must be passing 6 classes on an 8 period day.
+No exceptions. - 13.
+Students with 10 or more absences from school are socially ineligible to attend prom and must appeal to the Assistant Principal for the privilege of attending the prom activities through the waiver process. - 14.
+Guests must be from grade 10 up to 20 years old (No one 21 or older may attend a school dance).
+No school employee may attend as a guest even if s/he is in the 18-20 year range. - 15.
+All other dance procedures and guidelines apply.